Faheemibrahim/f1tenth-Course/Lab3_wall_following/README.md

 > *"Have I been consistently off in one direction for a long time?"*

 It adds up small errors over time:
-- If the robot stays slightly too far from the wall, Ki will accumulate and eventually push the robot closer.
+- If the robot stays slightly too far from the wall, `Ki` will eventually push the robot closer.
 - It **eliminates steady-state error**, which Kp alone cannot fix.

 However, the danger: